 At the Barn we feel proud of our many little projects that work to connect us to the beautiful natural environment that we are situated in.
 These include a compost system which also feeds our free-range chickens, our worm farm, letting our cattle graze freely in our pastures and even our organic vegetable garden which supplies our on-site food truck.

 We really appreciate you supporting us as a local business, we also try to do our part by selling local beers and wines at our booking office.
 From Eddyline in Stoke, to Townshend in Motueka, we are excited to showcase our local breweries for you to enjoy whilst sitting on our shady deck or swinging under our Kanuka in a hammock.
+This helps create a sustainable local community here in Tasman.

 Our food-waste system was brought into the spotlight with the arrival of some new hens in the coup next to our vegetable patch.
 Both of these were getting an upgrade, so we needed more chicken food, and more composted soil to put back into the vegi beds.